 What I Did

-I ended up purchasing this cube organizer.
+I ended up purchasing a cube organizer.
 It has 8 sections.
 I like these because they are not super expensive, they hold up well to light use, and they look good either open or with storage baskets.
 Then I decided to put my bulky yarns on the bottom row and my thinner yarns in the top row.
 This shelving unit has a nice top, so I was able to get a basket to hold my tools and put that on top.
 I put my blocking boards to the left side where they are not standing out.
 Then I put a WIP on the top of those, so it is still usable space.
 I put a lamp and some finished projects on the top of the shelf too.
 My project bags are off to the right.

 What is Working